jizhang-nz/fast-GeP/README.md

 # Fast Genome Profiler (Fast-GeP)
-Fast and easy tool to infer high-resolution genealogical relationship of bacterial isolates from WGS data.
+Fast and easy way to infer high-resolution genealogical relationship of bacterial isolates with WGS data.

 ## Introduction